Michael Brantley Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Padres' 3.86 team ERA ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to allow 155 home runs (1.1 per game), the sixth-fewest in baseball.
+- Padres pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).

+- The Padres are sending Waldron (0-2) to make his third start of the season.

+- In his last appearance -- out of the bullpen on Monday -- the right-hander threw 4 2/3 innings against the Philadelphia Phillies, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.